Dancer from the Dance: Title

-Plot summary
+Plot

-The novel revolves around two main characters: Anthony Malone, a young man from the Midwest who leaves behind his straight life as a lawyer to immerse himself in the gay life of 1970s New York, and Andrew Sutherland, variously described as a speed addict, a socialite, and a drag queen.
+Malone, a handsome young man from the Midwest, leaves behind his straight life as a lawyer to immerse himself in the gay life of 1970s New York.
+He meets Andrew Sutherland, variously described as a speed addict, a socialite, and a drag queen who guides him through his new social circle.
 Their social life includes long nights of drinking, dancing, and drug use in New York's gay bars.
 Though they enjoy many physical pleasures, their lives lack any spiritual depth.
-The "dance" of the novel's title becomes a metaphor for their lives.
-Malone is described as preternaturally beautiful; much of the plot concerns Sutherland's efforts to leverage Malone's beauty by "marrying" him to a young millionaire.
+Much of the plot concerns Sutherland's efforts to leverage Malone's beauty by "marrying" him to a young millionaire.
+The marriage never happens: Sutherland dies of an overdose, and Malone goes for a late-night swim the same night.
+He is never seen again.